 The Department also supports the interdisciplinary minor in Peace and Justice Studies.
 Students can benefit from both the global and local focus while pursuing studies of human rights and social justice.
 Our “Justice in Action” approach helps students apply social science and humanities perspectives to address our world’s most pressing social concerns.
 For more information please see the Peace and Studies website.

 The minor in Peace and Justice Studies is intended to further the mission of the College by preparing students for their role as leaders in the local and global community.
 Students pursuing this track of the Minor will develop skills, knowledge, and perspective to pursue “Justice in Action.”
 The program’s focus is on the religious, social science, and humanities perspectives needed to address peace and justice topics.

-This minor requires that students complete 6 courses and a capstone course.
+This minor requires that students complete 6 courses and a capstone (described in the Curriculum).

 Required Courses: It is recommended that the two required major courses be taken towards the beginning of a student’s academic career; however, these courses are not intended to serve as prerequisites for the rest of the program.

 Major Electives: Students must choose a methods course if one is not required by their major department.
 If students choose an additional religious studies course, they must choose a course from a perspective different from the selection in the foundation course, i.e.: Elective should be focused on a non-Christian perspective if they choose RST 340 Moral Issues Today, and vice versa.
 It is recommended that students take a modern foreign language.